zheng851/mypersonalweb/_pages/about.md

 </p>

 * I am a Ph.D.
 Candidate at [the University of Minnesota](https://www.umn.edu/) [School of Social Work](https://www.cehd.umn.edu/ssw/), with a minor in Biostatistics.
-* I am interested in congniton and mental health among older adults and long-term services and supports in Community Setting and mental health
+* I am interested in congniton and mental health among older adults and long-term services and supports in Community Setting.
+* I have to admit, I am a tech geek and a pizza lover.
 *
 *
-*

-# Recent News
+# Education Background

-*
-*
+* Ph.D.
+University of Minnesota (Expected May 2021)
+  * Doctorate of Philosophy in Social Work
-*
+  * Minor in Biostatistics
+* M.S.W.
+Boston University School of Social Work, 2013
+  * Aging Practice, Policy and Social Justice Concentration
+  * Louis Lowy Certificate in Gerontological Social Work
+* B.A Beijing Normal University-Zhuhai, 2011
-*
+  * Business Administration